 Play patiently without risk

 Prefer moves that improve your worst piece, restrict files, and add pressure.
-Avoid speculative sacrifices and stalemate nets near the enemy king.
+Avoid speculative sacrifices and stalemate traps near the enemy king.

 Step 6: Learn essential endgame patterns